 How to Prevent Mice from Entering Your Idaho Home

 Mice are one of the most common household pests in the Treasure Valley.
-They are small, fast, and capable of entering a home through gaps no larger than a nickel.
-Once inside, they search for warmth, food, and shelter, especially during fall and winter when outdoor temperatures drop.
+They’re small, fast, and capable of entering a home through gaps not much wider than a nickel—and sometimes even smaller depending on the opening.
+Once inside, they search for warmth, food, and shelter, especially during fall and winter when outdoor temperatures drop in Boise, Meridian, Nampa, Caldwell, Kuna, Eagle, and nearby communities.

 Why Mice Enter Homes in Idaho

-Mice are driven by three needs:
+Mice are driven by three basic needs:

 - Food